robertjwvaughan/Tetris/README.md

 ## Why
 Tetris is a tile-matching puzzle video game and was the first entertainment software exported from the USSR.
 When Tetris finally made its way to the Nintendo Entertainment System, the game became apart of a elite grouping of games that created interest in the video-game market across worldwide territories.
 The games simplistic yet restrictive rules create memorable enjoyment for a majority of players thus became a classic.
 I believed trying to recreate such a classic would be a interesting challenge to undertake.

 In terms of a challenge, one could can claim that the designing of a game such a Tetris, requires a developer to take into account the movement of of shapes and how they are handled, even when they are marked dead.
+The game takes places within a confinded 2-D evironment.
+Therefore, the logic of how each shape affects the game must be considered, creating a challenge for a developer.

 # Features